 The answer to this question will depend on a range of factors, including which country you were injured in, how your trip was arranged, and how the injury occurred.

-If you were knocked off your bike by a British driver in Germany, for example, you may be able to pursue the driver through Court in the UK.
+If you were knocked off your bike by a British driver in Germany, for example, you may be able to pursue the driver through the courts in the UK.
 If you were injured in Spain while on an off-road excursion you booked yourself, due to the poor condition of the bike, for example, you may need to claim against the Spanish cycle hire company through the Spain's legal system.

 Regardless of the circumstances of your injury, if you have been injured in a cycle accident in another country, you may wish to discuss your options with a solicitor sooner rather than later.
 Prompt action will enable your solicitor to help gather evidence and conduct any necessary legal work at an early stage, to give your claim the best chance of success.